spookylukey/django-views-the-right-way/source/thepattern.rst

 This can be really useful in testing, but also if we want to something outside of our view function (such as decorators or middleware) to check or even change whats in the response before it finally gets 'rendered' and sent to the user.
-We'll cover use case of this later in the guide.
+We'll cover use cases of this later in the guide.

 For now, you can just accept that ``TemplateResponse`` is a more useful return value than a plain ``HttpResponse``.
+(If you are already using ``render`` everywhere, there is absolutely no need to go and change it though, and almost everything in this guide will work exactly the same with ``render`` instead of ``TemplateResponse``).

 With that substitution, we've arrived at the pattern you'll want to memorise for
 views: